This easy chicken schnitzel recipe transforms chicken breasts into crispy, golden perfection in just 15 minutes!

 Instructions

-• Put the chicken (one piece at a time) in a large ziptop bag and seal.
-Using a mallet or the back of a heavy cast iron skillet, pound the chicken.
-The chicken pieces should be large and quite thin (about ⅛-inch in thickness or so) by the time you’re done pounding.
+• Pound the chicken to thin, one piece at a time.
+Put a chicken breast in a large ziptop bag and seal, pushing out the air as you go.
+Use a mallet or the back of a heavy cast iron skillet to pound the chicken until it’s large and quite thin (about 1/8-inch in thickness or so).
+Repeat with the remaining chicken.

 Video